 Leading the group today is Kwesi Andoh.
 He’s 34, a Maryland native of Ghanaian descent, and the son of a former Maryland State Assemblyman.
 As the Maryland SRA’s Secretary, and one of four members of the chapter’s steering committee, Andoh plays a pivotal role in leading this stereotype-defying gun club.
 Andoh is wearing a black long-sleeved shirt tucked into olive green work pants.
 Around his waist sits a utility belt that holds extra magazines, a multitool, a device for measuring draw and fire times for competitions, and his med kit, which is labeled “ouch pouch.”
-He begins this monthly range day with a red beret atop his head, perhaps the only visual cue indicating his socialist views.
-However, once the shooting begins he swaps it out for protective ear muffs adorned with cat ears.
+He begins this monthly range day with a red beret atop his head, perhaps the only visual cue indicating his socialist views; however, once the shooting begins he swaps it out for protective ear muffs adorned with cat ears.

 The SRA is most easily described as a leftist counterpart to the National Rifle Association, but in truth that comparison is inadequate and inaccurate.
-“The SRA exists as, not so much as an answer to existing structures like the NRA, but just to create a more welcoming presence in the gun community, for marginalized people of course, but literally everybody,” Andoh explained.
+“The SRA exists as, not so much as an answer to existing structures like the NRA, but just to create a more welcoming presence in the gun community, for marginalized people of course, but literally everybody,” Andoh explains.
 “We take all types…we want it to be a welcoming space.
 We want it to be able to facilitate anybody who would want to come and learn about guns safely and without having to worry that their identity or anything along those lines would get in the way of that.”

 The makeup of the SRA is not just by happenstance - they see broad acceptance as part and parcel to their ideology.
 Rob Roys, another member of the SRA steering committee and a range safety officer alongside Andoh explains it this way: “Socialism is, by nature, about equality.
 It is about creating, or striving to create an egalitarian society free of prejudice, free of bigotry, free of sexism and homophobia and racism…So that would be the only kind of gun club I would join.”

 Andoh and Roys are naturals when it comes to creating that environment.
-Between Andoh’s boisterous laugh and encouraging feedback for first-time shooters, and Roys’s soft-spoken yet confident manner, it’s hard not to feel welcome among this group.
+Between Andoh’s boisterous laugh and encouraging feedback for first-time shooters, and Roys’s soft-spoken, confident manner, it’s hard not to feel welcome among this group.
 And not only are they pleasant to hang out with, but they’ve also both recently become state-licensed firearms instructors capable of administering both the 4-hour and 16-hour training courses necessary in Maryland to receive a handgun qualification license and wear-and-carry permit, respectively.

 While previously, SRA members could train with Andoh and Roys informally, they still needed to go through more traditional and often conservative/NRA-affiliated routes to jump through the bureaucratic hoops legislated by the state.
-Another member of the Maryland SRA, Shira (who wishes to only use her first name for fear of targeted violence), describes having received her HQL training in a class where “right-wing propaganda was being injected into the lesson plan.”
+Another member of the Maryland SRA, Shira (who wishes to only use her first name for fear of targeted violence), describes having received her Handgun Qualification License (HQL) training in a class where “right-wing propaganda was being injected into the lesson plan.”
 As she recalls, the instructor would say things such as “Nancy Pelosi wants to take this away from you,” while teaching what should be an apolitical safety course.

 The range itself is a narrow corridor, about 100 yards long, cut through the woods on this semi-rural property.
 Each range day begins with the group circling up and introducing themselves, some using pseudonyms and others using their real names and adding “but I go by X on the Discord” since so much of the group’s interaction is online.
 They also make sure to include their pronouns, which is an important point of inclusion for the group’s trans and non-binary members.

 After introductions, Andoh walks through a safety orientation, explaining the rules for calling cease-fires (anyone can call one) and how to carry your gun (barrel up in the air, not down at the ground), and what to do if your gun malfunctions (ask for help).
 Once that’s over with, he gives the all-clear for the guns to come out.
-The air is filled with the sounds of zippers unzipping and clasps unclasping, followed by the clatter of metal on plastic as SRA shooters place roughly a couple dozen rifles, handguns, and shotguns on the range tables.
+The air is filled with the sounds of zippers unzipping and clasps unclasping, followed by the clatter of metal on plastic as SRA shooters place a couple dozen rifles, handguns, and shotguns on the range tables.

 While the members of the SRA vehemently eschew the culture of the NRA, many of them do share an absolute enthusiasm for the machinery and craftsmanship of firearms, and are eager to show off their guns to their comrades.
-At times, the collections border on hypocritical as they seem to be indicative of a material indulgence that the members themselves admit is an element of the capitalistic firearms industry.
+At times, the collections border on ironic, as they seem to be indicative of a material indulgence that the members themselves admit is an element of the capitalistic firearms industry.
 Andoh himself owns eight guns and says that he is working on getting rid of a few of them.
 “You only have two hands,” he says with a laugh.

 It’s clear that “comm-bloc” guns - that is, guns designed and manufactured in the former Soviet Union, get extra social credit in this scene.
-In addition to his Romanian PSL (an adaptation of the Russian Draganov), Roys owns not one, but three Mosin-Nagants - a Russian-designed rifle that’s been manufactured since 1891 and has been used in countless conflicts including the Bolshevik Revolution, WWI, WWII, the Soviet Union’s various late 20th century conflicts, and is even still in use in the current war in Ukraine.
+In addition to his Romanian PSL (an adaptation of the Russian Draganov), Roys owns not one, but three Mosin-Nagants - a Russian-designed rifle that’s been manufactured since 1891 and has been used in countless conflicts including the Bolshevik Revolution, WWI, WWII, the Soviet Union’s various late 20th century conflicts, and is still in use in the current war in Ukraine.

 There is some serious firepower present - and while some members are content to simply learn how to operate a pistol, others are gearing up for a potential civil war.
 “Before 2016 I didn’t think I wanted to own a gun…now I own a small arsenal,” said one SRA member, a Black man brandishing an AK-74 and wearing a faded red t-shirt bearing the hammer and sickle of the USSR.
 While predictions regarding pending civil war vary among SRA members, they all share the sense that guns are everywhere in America, and ignoring them is only likely to leave you unprepared in a dire situation.

-Standing at the plastic folding tables in the woods, Andoh first teaches Kyle to run through the motions of loading the gun and making it safe, all without any live ammunition.
-Once he’s got the basics down, they load a single round into a magazine and Kyle takes a shot at a paper target maybe 10 yards away.
-It’s a hit - Andoh claps him on the back, applauds his shooting, and instructs him to load up another magazine.
+Standing at the plastic folding tables in the woods, Andoh first teaches KB to run through the motions of loading the gun and making it safe, all without any live ammunition.
+Once they’ve got the basics down, they load a single round into a magazine and KB takes a shot at a paper target maybe 10 yards away.
+It’s a hit - Andoh claps them on the back, applauds their shooting, and instructs them to load up another magazine.

 The enthusiasm that some SRA members have for firearms, along with the presence among their ranks of military garb or “black bloc” - a tactic used by leftists and anarchists in which they appear at protests wearing all black clothing and often concealing their faces - may incline some to compare them with far right paramilitary groups like the Proud Boys, the Oath Keepers, and the 3 Percenters.
 Some might also point to incidents such as the Summer 2020 protests in places like Portland and Seattle, which had a heavy presence of leftists, anarchists, and antifascists, to say that the far left is as guilty of inciting violence as the far right.
 During an online policy forum hosted by the Libertarian think-tank, The Cato Institute, Christopher Vials, associate professor of English and director of American Studies of the University of Connecticut, sought to dispel this myth.
 “Just because two sides wear helmets and have guns doesn’t mean they’re the same,” he said.

-While far-right and far-left groups may at times appear visually similar, and may be involved in violence in public places, there are fundamentally different mentalities and histories between the two sides, which cannot be ignored.
+While far-right and far-left groups may at times appear visually similar, and may be involved in violence in public places, there are fundamentally different mentalities and histories between the two sides which cannot be ignored.
 Vials went on to explain how fascism and violence go hand-in-hand in a way that is not true of the left, especially when it comes to paramilitarism.

 At the same forum, Mike German, a fellow at the Brennan Center for Justice at New York University and a former FBI agent who worked undercover within white nationalist groups, highlighted the link between far right extremist groups and the police.
-Referencing the significant number of law enforcement-affiliated people present at the US Capitol on January 6th, among many other far-right groups and protesters, he noted “police disproportionately target communities of color.
+Referencing the significant number of law enforcement-affiliated people present at the U.S. Capitol on January 6th, 2021, among many other far-right groups and protesters, he noted “police disproportionately target communities of color.
 So when they are seen openly collaborating with these groups that are committing illegal violence against these same communities, it raises the problem of ‘what do these communities do?”